ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

 Registers are designated with the letters `A` or `D`.
 The letter `M` denotes the memory cell pointed to the current value of the A register.

-Numeric literals can be written in three different formats:
+Numeric literals can be written in four different formats:

 - *Decimal literals* consist of a sequence of the digits 0-9 and are treated as an unsigned base 10 number.